Blockchain Transaction Details¶

 Transaction Sequence¶

-The video below, illustrate the transaction sequence:
+The video below, illustrates the transaction sequence:

-3- The QR code is scanned using the LLIMAGER companion app.
+3- The QR code is scanned using the LLIMAGER Companion app.

 4- Data is securely sent to the LLSmartVerify Portal

-From any evidence, the following information gets anchored to the blockchain, creating an inmutable record for the evidence:
+The following information gets anchored to the blockchain, creating an inmutable record for the evidence:

 | Field | Description |